Usage

 Men and

-chickens, etc., also have breasts.
+chickens, e. g., also have breasts.

 boomboom: penis-vagina sexual union accompanied by mutual